folio-org/okapi/doc/guide.md

 ```

 The install rule also runs a few tests.
 Tests should not fail.
-If they do, please report it and in the meantime fall back to:
+If they do then please report it, and in the meantime fall back to:

 ```
 mvn install -DskipTests